JakubPrusGithub/JakubPrusGithub/README.md

 <h2>📲  Projects</h2>

 * 👨‍💻 I’m currently working on [WhiskeyPlease](https://github.com/jakubprusgithub/whiskeypleaseapp).
 This application helps users get acquainted with the world of whiskey and allows them to create a personal ranking list of degustated liquors.<br>
-* 👶 My first project is [MarvelComics](https://github.com/JakubPrusGithub/MarvelComicsApp), which presents 10 Marvel Comics from a website using REST API.
+* 👶 My first project is [MarvelComics](https://github.com/JakubPrusGithub/MarvelComicsApp), which presents 10 Marvel Comics from a website using API.

+* ⚡️ My plan for the future is to develop my first AppStore application called Energetic, which will be a community forum for the people who love energy drinks!

 <br>
 <h2>🛠️  Languages and Tools</h2>